egerc/terraform-modules/README.md

 # terraform-modules
-Terraform modules for various things
+Terraform modules for various things\
-Azure are modules adapted from various Microsoft open source projects
+Some Azure modules are adapted from various Microsoft open source projects